Love Is for Free

-Musc video
+Music video

 A music video for the song was released on September 23, 2010, and was directed and produced by Smiley alongside HaHaHa Production and Cat Music staff.

 The video starts by showing a girl riding an old scooter in the middle of a cornfield.
 Suddenly she gets stuck and out of gas as she sees a solitary microphone stand.
 The video then shows main artist Smiley playing the very song alongside his band in the same cornfield.
 The girl seems to somehow be able to hear the melody, but in reality she is just imagining things.
 As she advances through the direction of the sound, she sees nobody but an alive scarecrow played by secondary artist of the song, Pacha Man.
 In the proximity, she also sees a weird door and knocks.
 Behind the door, the video shows Smiley living in a makeshift settlement in the middle of the cornfield.
 He opens the door as the girls tries to show him the alive scarecrow, but when she turns her sight back to Smiley, nothing was there.
 She then sees the same door open but a few feet further in the opposite direction.

 She enters, finds the makeshift settlement and lays on a bed while seeing a small TV playing a video of Smiley singing in the cornfield.
 Distracted by the TV's program, the girls suddenly falls on the ground as the bed vanishes.
 Smiley helps her up and sits her down to a table where he pours her some tea.
 The table also vanishes, while the video starts to concentrate on both Smiley and the girl dancing lascivious on the song's rhythm.
 As night falls, the pair continues to have fun at Smiley's settlement.
 The video ends with the girl watching Smiley and his band playing the very song with both of them remaining together in the end.

 As the name of the song hints (Love is For Free), the video demonstrates that love can be found in simple and ephemeral things.